-In 2004, Moses applied to and was accepted to Brooklyn College's Maximizing Access to Research Careers (MARC) program which offers students an opportunity to do research in the bio-medical fields with a faculty mentor and offers students considerable financial and academic support.
+In 2004, Moses applied to and was accepted to Brooklyn College's Maximizing Access to Research Careers (MARC) program, which offers students an opportunity to do research in the biomedical fields with a faculty mentor and offers students considerable financial and academic support.
 He also became the recipient of the Rose Goldstein Memorial Scholarship, the Mellon Mays Undergraduate Fellowships and the Dr. Mordecai Gabriel Scholarship.
-The following year as a result of the MARC program he spent his summer at Columbia University working with Dr. Virginia Papaioannoua on the role of the gene Tbx6 in the development of the mouse embryo and with Dr. Anna-Katerina Hadjantonakis in the Sloan Kettering Fellowship National Cancer Institute CURE program which supports cancer research.
+The following year, as a result of the MARC program, he spent his summer at Columbia University, working with Dr. Virginia Papaioannoua on the role of the gene Tbx6 in the development of the mouse embryo and with Dr. Anna-Katerina Hadjantonakis in the Sloan Kettering Fellowship National Cancer Institute CURE program, which supports cancer research.

-In 2006, Moses was awarded a three year NSF grant to pursue a Ph.D in Developmental Biology in addition to several other undergraduate awards including an honorable mention in the Ford Foundation Pre-Doctoral Diversity Fellowship program.
+In 2006, Moses was awarded a three-year NSF grant to pursue a Ph.D. in developmental biology in addition to several other undergraduate awards, including an honorable mention in the Ford Foundation Pre-Doctoral Diversity Fellowship program.

-While in the MARC program, Moses was encouraged to apply to several of the top bio-medical research programs.
+While in the MARC program, Moses was encouraged to apply to several of the top biomedical research programs.
 He was accepted to Ph.D. programs at Cornell Weill, NYU, Columbia, Rockefeller, Mt.
-Sinai, Sloan Kettering.
-Moses eventually choose Rockefeller University to continue his education and began his studies in Developmental Genetics with full support including both financial and academic of the university.
-Both the LSAMP and MARC programs that Moses participated in serve to increase the number of traditionally underserved students in STEM disciplines with a strongly promotes research in the bio-medical fields.
+Sinai and Sloan Kettering.
+Moses eventually choose Rockefeller University to continue his education and began his studies in developmental genetics with full support, including both financial and academic, of the university.
+Both the LSAMP and MARC programs that Moses participated in serve to increase the number of traditionally underserved students in STEM disciplines with a strongly promotes research in the biomedical fields.

-Ismaele Jacque graduated from Brooklyn College cum laude in 2003 with a B.S. in Biology.
+Ismaele Jacque graduated from Brooklyn College cum laude in 2003 with a B.S. in biology.
 As an alumna of the school's Maximizing Access to Research Careers (MARC) program, to which she was accepted into in 2001, Ismaele worked with Professor He Qi studying molecular and cellular mechanism governing the Drosophilia visual system.

-Ismaele received her Ph.D. in Microbiology in December 2008 at Yale University in New Haven after nearly six years of study and research — quite an accomplishment for a student whose interest in science was encouraged when, as a sophomore, she decided to take three difficult science classes at Brooklyn College.
+Ismaele received her Ph.D. in microbiology in December 2008 at Yale University after nearly six years of study and research — quite an accomplishment for a student whose interest in science was encouraged when, as a sophomore, she decided to take three difficult science classes at Brooklyn College.
 These three classes, some of the toughest any student can manage, were Chemistry, Organic Chemistry and Calculus.
 As a student used to overcoming challenges, Ismaele, who in a CUNY Matters article describes herself as enjoying challenges, earned two B+s and an A in those classes.
 What is also amazing is not only that Ismaele did so well in these classes but that she took them all in the same semester.

-While here at Brooklyn College Ismaele joined the school’s MARC program which helps students are encourage to become interested in research as early as your junior year and students work with a their faculty mentors on substantial research projects.
-Ismaele studied 2,3,7,8-Tetrachloro dibenzop dioxin (CTCDD) an element found in the infamous ‘Agent Orange’.
-Ismaele who migrated to Brooklyn in 1991 with her family from Haiti and attended Martin Luther King High School here in Brooklyn, attained a lifelong dream when she was granted her Ph.D. in Advanced Microbiology for her study of Mircobial Pathogenesis and will continue her work in research in the bio-medical field.
-To date Ismaele is planning to further her education by pursuing a degree in medicine.
+While at Brooklyn College, Ismaele joined the MARC program, which encourages students to become interested in research as early as their junior year.
+Students work with a faculty mentor on substantial research projects.
+Ismaele studied 2,3,7,8-Tetrachloro dibenzop dioxin (CTCDD), an element found in the infamous Agent Orange.
+Ismaele, who migrated to Brooklyn in 1991 with her family from Haiti and attended Martin Luther King High School in Brooklyn, attained a lifelong dream when she was granted her Ph.D. in advanced microbiology for her study of mircobial pathogenesis and will continue her work in research in the biomedical field.
+Ismaele is planning to further her education by pursuing a degree in medicine.